 The initial backup page lets you define a short description (required) and an optional lengthy comment for this backup attempt.
 This information will be presented to you in the backup administration page to help you identify different backups.
 The default description contains the date and time of backup.
-Both the description and comment will be stored in a file named README.html inside your archive's installation directory, but only if the backup mode is full backup.
+Both the description and comment will be stored in a file named README. html inside your archive's installation directory, but only if the backup mode is full backup.

-Since Akeeba Backup 3.1.b1 both the description and the comment support Akeeba Backup's file naming "variables", e.g. [SITE], [DATE] and [TIME].
-These variables are documented in the Output Directory configuration option's description.
+Since Akeeba Backup 3.1.b1 both the description and the comment support Akeeba Backup's backup naming variables, e.g. [SITE], [DATE] and [TIME].
 It goes without saying, but these variables can also be used in the case of automated backups, e.g. CRON-mode backups.